Ten Women Share Their Everyday Saving Hacks

 #3 Kate: Go generic

-“Unless you have a specific allergy like lactose intolerance (some pill formulas have lactose in) I always go generic in terms of medication as you’re literally just paying for branding.
+“Unless you have a specific allergy like lactose intolerance (eg, some pill formulas contain lactose) I always go generic in terms of medication as you’re literally just paying for branding.
 I notice this especially with something like Panadol or Nurofen where you can get a generic version from the supermarket much cheaper.”

 #4 Lisa: Loyalty cards